shiloholotu/algosavvy/tutorial-markdown/introduction/a-warm-hello.md

 # **A Warm Hello:** What is AlgoSavvy?
 **A Free and Open Source resource for diving deep into data structures and algorithms.**

-**Howdy👋!** AlgoSavvy is a free online open-source resource that provides a variety of tutorials and game modes to help you understand a wide range data structures and algorithms.
-The different concepts addressed in this guide are invaluable for **coding interviews, competitive programming, writing clean and effective code, and more!**
+**Howdy👋!** AlgoSavvy is a free online open-source resource that provides a variety of tutorials and game modes to help you understand a wide range Java data structures and algorithms.
+The different concepts addressed in this guide are invaluable for **computer science courses, coding interviews, competitive programming, writing clean and effective code, and more!**

 ## Learning on AlgoSavvy